Exclusive: At hip Skechers, activist wants shakeup of stodgy board

 The Council of Institutional Investors, whose members include public pension funds, endowments and some asset managers, in the fall adopted a policy that could make it harder for long-serving directors to be considered “independent” of management.
 That could set the stage for more tough votes against directors in the spring proxy season.

-Stephen Brown, senior director of corporate governance for New York asset manager TIAA-CREF, said some of the issues CtW is raising at Skechers, like getting women on its board, are likely to draw shareholder support at many companies as investors take a hard look at board oversight and composition.
+Stephen Brown, senior director of corporate governance for New York asset manager TIAA-CREF, said some of the issues CtW is raising at Skechers, such as getting women on its board, are likely to draw shareholder support at many companies as investors take a hard look at board oversight and composition.

 “Shareholders want to have that conversation,” Brown said.

+John Core, a professor at the Massachusetts Institute of Technology, said a problem for would-be reformers, however, is that changes to securities rules have increased directors’ responsibilities.
+That has made the job more appealing for retired executives with more time to give to the role and possibly less appealing to other potential candidates.

+Among those suited for the job, “The pool of people has shrunk,” he said.

 CtW advises union pension funds with about $250 billion under management including those owning about 108,500 Skechers shares.
-In the past it has struck deals without triggering proxy battles, like one with Goldman Sachs Group Inc last year that gave the bank’s lead independent director new powers.
+Although it has been at the center of some of the noisiest corporate elections in recent years, in other cases it has struck deals like one with Goldman Sachs Group Inc (GS.N) last year that gave the bank’s lead independent director new powers.

 Skechers was founded in 1992 by Robert Greenberg, who remains its chairman and chief executive, and his son Michael Greenberg, who is president and also a director.
 The family controls most shareholder decisions through a class of stock with more voting rights.

-With 2012 sales of $1.56 billion, Skechers is dwarfed by rivals like Nike Inc (NKE.N) and Adidas AG (ADSGn.DE).
-But it has carved out a niche with fashionable shoes and ads featuring well-known figures like Kim Kardashian and Mark Cuban.
+With 2012 sales of $1.56 billion, Skechers is dwarfed by rivals such as Nike Inc (NKE.N) and Adidas AG (ADSGn.DE).
+But it has carved out a niche with fashionable shoes and ads featuring well-known figures such as Kim Kardashian and Mark Cuban.

-One misstep came in 2012 when it paid $40 million to settle Federal Trade Commission charges it made unfounded claims its “Shape-up” line of shoes with curved soles would help wearers lose weight and tone their muscles.
-Adidas unit Reebok reached a similar settlement over its own version of the shoes.

-In its letter, CtW cited the Shape-up issue and other problems it said showed Skechers needs strong oversight.
-By its count, six of the company’s nine directors have served at least 12 years and only five of them are independent.